Receiving online payments

 In your planning you should also consider what tools you need to give you the right level of oversight and management information.
 There are multiple tools available that enable you to:

 - oversee order management – this is often built into the ecommerce cart software

 - see reporting statements from the merchant acquirer.

 It can help to think about these processes as similar to online banking, but for your website – allowing you to view details of incoming payments and transaction details.

 All websites taking payments are required to process these ecommerce transactions using 3DSecure.
 This ensures you are compliant with Strong Customer Authentication (SCA) regulation and providing heightened security for both you and the customer.
 This greater level of authentication will be required from 14 September 2021 and Lloyds Bank Cardnet is able to support this advance level of security and fraud prevention.

-For more information see the Lloyds Bank Cardnet guide to Strong Customer Authentication and download our PDF guide.
+For more information see the Lloyds Bank Cardnet guide to Strong Customer Authentication and download our PDF guide (PDF, 130KB).